dougsweetser/Q/docs/doing_physics.md

 ## SU(2) - Like S2, the Partial Sphere

 The graphs of S2 were all paper thin or fleeting.
-They do not "fill up" spacetime.
-The next graph, generated by putting random quaternions into the expression exp(q-q*), fills up spacetime.
+They do not "fill up" space-time.
+The next graph, generated by putting random quaternions into the expression exp(q-q*), fills up space-time.
 What was
 up/down | What is | What can be
 ---|---|---
 ![](images/QM/standard_model_symmetries/su2_004.png) |